-Prerequisites: Sophomore standing and permission of the Chairman of the English Division.
+Prerequisites: Previous or concurrent work in college English; approval of instructor and the Chairman of the English Division.

 Students will present a paper or papers dealing with a specific topic in literature or language, a topic beyond the scope of offered courses.